Here’s a simple and fun idea for a Vocabulary Parade costume at school!

 - Black pipe cleaners

 - Hot glue gun & sticks

 And for his coordinating headband, we used this additional stuff:

-So here’s the (very rough) design that Rowan and I came up with.
+So here’s the (very rough) mockup of Rowan’s vocabulary parade costume that we came up with.

 What’s better at showcasing a bunch of different emotions in a simple and graphic way than emojis??

 Once we were happy with the design, it was time to create!